soundpress/RulesOfNYC/docs/c04/index.rst

 (a) Policy.

    (1) Client services contracts must be procured through HHS Accelerator unless the HHS Accelerator Director authorizes, with the approval of the CCPO, the use of a different procurement method.
-Notwithstanding the above, the authorization of the HHS Accelerator Director is not required for procurements pursuant to Section 1-02(d); Section 1-02(e); Section 3-04(b)(2)(iii); Section 3-05; Section 3-06; Section 3-08; Section 3-09; and Section 3-13.
+Notwithstanding the above, the authorization of the HHS Accelerator Director is not required for procurements pursuant to 9 RCNY § 1-02(d); 9 RCNY § 1-02(e); 9 RCNY § 3-04(b)(2)(iii); 9 RCNY § 3-05; 9 RCNY § 3-06; 9 RCNY § 3-08; 9 RCNY § 3-09; and 9 RCNY § 3-13.

    (2) The HHS Accelerator Director prequalifies vendors by evaluating their qualifications to provide client services (including subcategories of specific client services).
 When procuring client services pursuant to this Section, an agency must issue a solicitation for a specific contract to HHS Accelerator prequalified vendors in accordance with the provisions of this Section.
 The ACCO may permit joint ventures of two or more prequalified vendors.
 A procurement using HHS Accelerator is considered a "special case" under these Rules without the requirement for a further determination.